Orman House Historic State Park

 Welcome to Orman House Historic State Park

-Built in 1838 by Thomas Orman, this antebellum home overlooks the Apalachicola River and was used for both business and social gatherings.
+Built in 1838 by Thomas Orman, this antebellum home overlooking the Apalachicola River was used for both business and social gatherings.

 Orman was a cotton merchant and businessman in Apalachicola from 1834 to the 1880s.
 He helped the tiny town become one of the Gulf Coast’s most important cotton exporting ports by the mid-19th century.